flightphp/skeleton/README.md

 Use this skeleton application to quickly setup and start working on a new Flight PHP application.
 This application uses the latest version of Flight PHP v3.

 This skeleton application was built for Composer.
-You also could download a zip of this repo and manually autoload the files by running `require('flight/autoload.php')` in your `app/config/bootstrap.php` file.
+You also could download a zip of this repo, downloading a zip of the [flightphp/core](https://github.com/flightphp/core]) repo, and manually autoload the files by running `require('flight/autoload.php')` in your `app/config/bootstrap.php` file.

-## Install the Robust Version of the Application
+## Installation

 Run this command from the directory in which you want to install your new Flight PHP application. (this will require PHP 7.4 or newer)